t-pearse/t-pearse.github.io/_posts/2018-12-02-financing-smes-with-data.markdown

 title:  "Financing SMEs with Data"
 date:   2018-12-12 09:00:20 +1300
 categories: tech
+description: "Exploration of how data is enabling small businesses to access growth capital."

 ---

 Ever since the global financial crisis, retail banks have shied from providing loans to small business.
 This has provided an opportunity for new startups to service this demand.